-

 diseases”.

-This view was shared by Hippocrates (460 –
+This view was shared by Hippocrates (460

-370 B.C.), a Greek philosopher and
+– 370 B.C.), a Greek philosopher and

 scientist who is considered the “father of

 medicine”.
-He claimed that the disease must be
+He claimed that the disease must

-incurable if it can not be cured by using
+be incurable if it can not be cured by using

 heat.
-Moreover, Hippocrates successfully used
+Moreover, Hippocrates successfully

-heat to target breast tumors.
-His medical
+used heat to target breast tumors.

-practice was based on the philosophy of
+His medical practice was based on the

-ancient Greece, which attributed the fire to
+philosophy of ancient Greece, which

-the highest level of intelligence and freedom.
+attributed the fire to the highest level of

-Heat therapy was recommended after
+intelligence and freedom.
+Heat therapy was

-unsuccessful trials of invasive procedures and
+recommended after unsuccessful trials of

-when known drugs and other methods failed.
+invasive procedures and when known drugs and

-This conviction is well illustrated by the
+well illustrated by the words of

-words of Hippocrates: "What
+Hippocrates: "What

 medicines to not heal, the lance will;

-what the lance does not heal, fire will".
+what the lance does not heal, fire

 Belief in the curative effect of fever was